 - Exclusive VyprVPN Deal: For TechRadar readers only, get 25% off VyprVPN annual plans ($45 USD for 1 year).
 VyprVPN is a fast, highly secure VPN without third parties.
 Get VyprVPN here

-Also, there are apps and setup instructions to run the service almost anywhere: Windows, Mac, Android, iOS, Linux, smart TVs and multiple router types.
-A free 500MB/month plan gives a basic sampling of the service, or you can opt for one of the commercial plans.
+There are apps and setup instructions to run the service on almost any platform: Windows, Mac, Android, iOS, Linux, smart TVs and multiple router types.

 The document heads each section with simple text explaining exactly what it's aiming to answer: "What data Golden Frog retains from VyprVPN sessions", or "How Golden Frog responds to criminal investigations", and so on.

 Each section provides only brief details, but they still manage to cover what you need to know.
 The good news is the service doesn't log your traffic within a session, perform any packet inspection on it, discriminate against devices or protocols, and it doesn’t throttle or limit your internet connection.

 There is some session logging, as the company explains:

 "Each time a user connects to VyprVPN, we retain the following data for 30 days: the user's source IP address, the VyprVPN IP address used by the user, connection start and stop time and total number of bytes used."

 This data is retained for 30 days "to use with billing issues, troubleshooting, service offering evaluation, TOS issues, AUP issues, and for handling crimes performed over the service."

 What this means is that VyprVPN won't record that you've visited website X or downloaded torrent Y, but it is keeping an audit trail that may allow others to find out.
 If an investigator has the VyprVPN IP address that you used to take some action, and within 30 days they can get a court to demand the company hands over its logs, it will be possible to link that action to your account.